-Isis Claims Responsibility For Las Vegas Shooting, But There's No Evidence
+ISIS Claims Responsibility For Deadly Las Vegas Shooting, But Offers No Proof

 On the evening of Oct.
 1, America witnessed its most deadly mass shooting in modern history when a gunman opened fire on a country music festival in Las Vegas, Nevada.
 At least 50 people are reported dead.
 And though the motive behind the shooting is officially unknown, ISIS claimed responsibility for the attack in Las Vegas late Monday morning, though it offered no evidence to connect the shooter to the group, according to The Independent.

 Update: Las Vegas Police Department Sheriff Joe Lombardo has confirmed that at least 58 people were killed and over 515 were injured in the shooting.
 The shooter has also been confirmed dead and is not believed to have a connection to any terrorist group.

 Earlier: A spokesperson for the FBI said at a news conference on Monday morning that the alleged gunman had no connection to an international terrorist group.

 An unverified statement published by ISIS propaganda agency Amaq claimed that the attacker had converted to Islam “several months ago,” according to The Independent.
 The statement, which did not offer any details and did not provide evidence to support the claims, also referred to him as a “soldier of the Islamic State,” who was responding to "calls to target coalition countries."

 ISIS has made exaggerated or false claims of responsibility for such attacks before.
 The statement did not mention the alleged attacker by name.